4d/docs/docs/REST/ClassFunctions.md

 }
 ```

-### Request using an entitySelection class function and an entitySet
+### Using an entitySelection class function and an entitySet

 The `StudentsSelection` class has a `getAgeAverage` function: